 An introduction to the sport of rowing by the St. Louis Rowing Club for adult men and women.
-Class sessions are available during the Winter LTR in February and Summer LTR in June, July and August.
-Each session includes ten lessons spread out over a month.
+All individuals new to the sport of rowing are required to complete a 10-session Learn To Row (LTR) class.
+Each class is spread out over a month and classes are held in February, June, July and August.
 In this class, you will be introduced to:

 Benefits of rowing • Building strength • Teamwork • Fitness • Correct rowing technique • Boathouse and facilities • Equipment used in rowing • Proper boat and equipment handling

 Instruction begins with a brief history, tour and discussion of rowing terminology, technique, and safety.
 After learning the basics of the rowing stroke on an indoor rowing machine, weather allowing, you will get hands-on experience in an eight person shell.
 Following a brief lesson at the dock, you will push off and head out to open water.
 Lessons will then be focused on proper body position and movement, building boat speed, and working together as a crew.
 This is a unique opportunity to improve your health, make new friends, and spend quality time at beautiful Creve Coeur Lake.

 Once you have completed the Learn To Row program you will move to the Adult Intermediate Group and continue to hone your rowing skills.